isabella232/ingest-central/README.md

 Ingest Central is the hub repository for reporting bugs and suggestion enhancements to the HCA DCP Ingest Service.

 * Please submit bugs as a [Bug Report](https://github.com/HumanCellAtlas/ingest-central/issues/new?template=Bug_report.md)
-* Please add suggestions as an [Enhancement Suggestion].
-If they do not relate to tasks in the current phase (GA, etc.) then please ask ingest first before adding. (https://github.com/HumanCellAtlas/ingest-central/issues/new?template=Enhancement_suggestion.md)
+* Please add suggestions as an [Enhancement Suggestion](https://github.com/HumanCellAtlas/ingest-central/issues/new?template=Enhancement_suggestion.md).
+If they do not relate to tasks in the current phase (GA, etc.) then please ask ingest first before adding.

 New issues will be reviewed as they come in.